emilyjia/chords/README.md

-# chords project
+# Chords project

 Given a spotify username and playlist name, returns the chord progressions for songs in the playlist.

-## inspo
+## Inspiration

 I've been playing a lot of ukulele to keep me sane during my job search.
 Many of my favorite songs use similar chord progressions.
 I wondered what the true distribution of chord progressions was across my playlists.

-## example
+## Example
 I've made a test playlist with two of my favorite songs: Riptide (Vance Joy) and Stacy (Quinn XCII).
 I found my username from my spotify profile URL.
 Let's look at the first five chords in every song.

 __Input__
 ```python